josezindia/Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.

--I had issues pulling the images using the given API, it took me forever.
+I had issues pulling the images using the given API, it took me forever.

 ## Flix Part 2